hagersamir/VR_Surgry_simulation/README.md

-#Virtual Reality in Orthopedic Surgery Training 🎮🦴
+# 🦴 Virtual Reality in Orthopedic Surgery Training 🎮

-** VR-based surgical training simulation that focuses on orthopedic procedures — specifically _tibial intramedullary nailing_.
-This immersive project combines the power of **Unity**, **Blender**, and **Next.js** to provide a risk-free, realistic training experience for surgeons with integrated **remote mentorship\*\* through a web-based platform.
+**VR-based surgical training simulation** that focuses on orthopedic procedures — specifically _tibial intramedullary nailing_.
+This immersive project combines the power of **Unity**, **Blender**, and **Next.js** to provide a risk-free, realistic training experience for surgeons with integrated **remote mentorship** through a web-based platform.

 ---
 ## 📚 Table of Contents